tjdragonhash/hedera22-dlobex/README.md

 200 @ 509	.
 ```

+The concept is to trade wrapped ERC20 tokens for assets such as ETH & BTC, but native ERC20 tokens for the ones issued directly on Hedera.

 ## Order Types
 This project implements two order types: a **Market Order** and a **Limit Order**.